PhrotonPhage/tankgame/readme.txt

 Note: Custom mode has been scrapped on 0.3.0 and will be released on version 0.4.0 due to slow development of 0.3.0

-v0.3.0.10 Alpha build 1204 - August 20, 2020
+v0.3.0-rc.1 Alpha build - August , 2020
--Added variables and functions to work with statistics recording for classic mode -Removed "COMING SOON" in statistics page, classic mode -Added statistics for Gamemode 3, classic mode
--Added the ability to buy health on classic mode -Temporarily removed custom mode in classic mode.
-To be continued on 0.4.0
+-Added help page for classic mode

 Older Versions:
 v0.0.0 - May 17, 2020